arsantiagolopez/picks/README.md

 <h2 id="inspiration">💡 Inspiration</h2>

-There's a very interesting subreddit in Reddit, [/r/sportsbook](https://www.reddit.com/r/sportsbook/).
+There's a very interesting subreddit in Reddit: [/r/sportsbook](https://www.reddit.com/r/sportsbook/).
 This subreddit is dedicated to sports betting tips.
-In it, there's a daily thread called the "Pick of the Day" which drops at a set time every day.
-On this thread, tipster from all around the world post their picks along with their record.
-The way Reddit works is the highest upvoted comments rise to the top, and the downvoted, to sink to the bottom.
+In it, there's a daily thread called the "Pick of the Day," which drops at a set time every day.
+On this thread, tipsters from all around the world post their picks along with their record.
+The highest upvoted comments rise to the top, and the most downvoted sink to the bottom.
 My client wanted to replicate a similar environment where he could post his daily picks, keep track of his record, and showcase other important stats that a simple comment thread could not include.
-Graphs, projections, an interactive UI.
+Graphs, projections, an interactive UI. etc.

-Maize Picks is a simple minimal solution that emcompasses the selling product, which is the reliable tips, and allows the audience to get in and get out persay.
-A mutual relationship where the owner posts his picks, and the users see them.
+Maize Picks is a simple, minimal solution that emcompasses the selling product (the reliable tips) and allows the audience to, in simple terms, get in and get out.
+The platform fosters a mutual relationship where the owner posts his picks and the users see them.

 <h2 id="objectives">🚀 Learning Objectives</h2>